harris-ippp/harris-ippp.github.io/index.md

   if none of the three are possible, contact me or the TAs.**
-I understand that computer mishaps happen, but one-on-one installation tech support after the first week is at the prerogative of the TAs.
+I understand that computer mishaps happen, but one-on-one installation tech support after the first week is at the discretion of the TAs.

 1. Welcome to the course: expectations and case studies of effective use of data in transforming public policy decisions.
    Navigating the command line.